briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

         The volume of the sediment storage zone shall be calculated by one of the following methods:

-        * Method 1: The volume of the sediment storage zone shall be 1000ft3 per disturbed acre within the watershed of the basin.
+        * **Method 1:** The volume of the sediment storage zone shall be 1000ft³ per disturbed acre within the watershed of the basin.

-        * Method 2: The volume of the sediment storage zone shall be the volume necessary to store the sediment as calculated with Revised Universal Soil Loss Equation (RUSLE) or other generally accepted erosion prediction model.
+        * **Method 2:** The volume of the sediment storage zone shall be the volume necessary to store the sediment as calculated with Revised Universal Soil Loss Equation (RUSLE) or other generally accepted erosion prediction model.

         When determining the total contributing drainage area, off-site areas and areas